Tanny Nadon Affiliate Members Grant

 - Fiscal responsibility/transparency

-- Unbiased neutrality with respect to recommendations for treatments for diseases (No direct advertising for sponsors’ products in any materials or websites.)
+- Unbiased neutrality concerning recommendations for treatments for diseases (no direct advertising for sponsors’ products in any materials or websites)

 - A functioning governance model with structured clinical advice from a relevant health-care professional or team